liaoxiong3x/DeepCreamPy/README.md

 The decensorship process is fairly involved.
 A user interface will eventually be released to streamline the process.

+Download the pretrained model from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.

-Using image editing software like Photoshop or GIMP, paint the areas you want to decensor the color [].
+Using image editing software like Photoshop or GIMP, paint the areas you want to decensor the color with RGB values of (0,255,0).
 For each censored region, crop 128 x 128 size images containing the censored regions from your images and save them as new ".png" images.

 Move the cropped images to [].
 Decensor the images by running